cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project CNES-IOTA2-EN.md

 customer_long: Centre National d'Etudes Spatiales
 prime_contractor:
 image: Project CNES-IOTA2-EN pict 1.png
-size: standard
+size: small
 name: IOTA2
-title: IOTA² - land-use map production line for large areas based on time series of Sentinel or Landsat images
+title: IOTA² - Infrastructure for Land Use by Automatic Treatment
 domains: Image
-department: PDA
+department: SPACE
 program: Generic
+domains: Image
-summary: "Annual production of a national land use map.
-Testing new algorithms over large areas."
+summary: "IOTA² - land-use map production line for large areas based on time series of Sentinel or Landsat images.
+Annual production of a national land use map.
+Testing new algorithms over large areas"
 ---

 > __Customer__\: Centre National d'Etudes Spatiales (CNES)

 > __Programme__\: Generic

-> __Supply Chain__\: CNES >  CS Group PDA
+> __Supply Chain__\: CNES >  CS Group SPACE

 # Context

 IOTA² is a land-use map production line for large areas based on time series of Sentinel or Landsat images developped for CNES / CESBIO.
 In order to facilitate methodological contributions, IOTA² is open-source.
 As such, the channel makes extensive use of the image processing applications provided by Orfeo ToolBox.

-CS Group responsabilities for IOTA² - land-use map production line for large areas based on time series of Sentinel or Landsat images are as follows:
+CS Group responsabilities for IOTA² - Infrastructure for Land Use by Automatic Treatment are as follows:
 * Maintenance and evolution of the IOTA² chain in order to meet the needs of land use map production
-* User support.
+* User support

 ![Main Picture](Project CNES-IOTA2-EN pict 1.png)

 The features are as follows:
-* Use of sensors of different types (optical/radar) to obtain better quality classifications.
+* Use of sensors of different types (optical/radar) to obtain better quality classifications
-* Users can provide exogenous data as well as primitive data.
+* Users can provide exogenous data as well as primitive data
-* Possibility of spatially delineating learning zones.
+* Possibility of spatially delineating learning zones
-* Automatic calculation of primitives allowing the help to determine the label.
+* Automatic calculation of primitives allowing the help to determine the label
-* Merging classifications.
+* Merging classifications
-* Automatic generation of coefficients allowing the evaluation of the quality of the classification.
+* Automatic generation of coefficients allowing the evaluation of the quality of the classification
-* Division into stages of the chain allows it to be launched only on very specific stages.
+* Division into stages of the chain allows it to be launched only on very specific stages

 # Project implementation

 The project objectives are as follows:
+* IOTA² - land-use map production line for large areas based on time series of Sentinel or Landsat images
-* Annual production of a national land use map.
+* Annual production of a national land use map
-* Testing new algorithms over large areas.
+* Testing new algorithms over large areas

 The processes for carrying out the project are:
 * Software V-Model